amodm/webbrowser-rs/README.md

 ## Consistent Behaviour
 `webbrowser` defines consistent behaviour on all platforms as follows:
+* **Browser guarantee** - alternative libraries rely on underlying system commands, which leads to a behaviour that if you open a local html file, sometimes it may open in an editor instead of the browser, because of the local file association being respected by that command.
+This library guarantees that it's a browser that is opened (as determined by `http` scheme association, not local file association).
 * **Non-Blocking** for GUI based browsers (e.g. Firefox, Chrome etc.), while **Blocking** for text based browser (e.g. lynx etc.)
 * **Suppressed output** by default for GUI based browsers, so that their stdout/stderr don't pollute the main program's output.
 This can be overridden by `webbrowser::open_browser_with_options`.

 ## Looking to contribute?